mishelashala/intro-to-ddd/README.md

 [^hex]: See ["Hexagonal Architecture"](https://alistair.cockburn.us/hexagonal-architecture/) for reference.
 [^bduf]: See [Big Desing Up Front](https://en.wikipedia.org/wiki/Big_Design_Up_Front) on Wikipedia
 [^onion]: See ["The Onion Architecture: Part 1"](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/) for reference
+[^refactoring]: DDD promotes a style of refactoring that should always aim to strengthten the model, not to weaken it.
+In other words: we should not refactor just for the sake of, but with the clear intention in mind of making the model more accurate.